oxananazaruk/campers-for-rent/README.md

 This project was created with the help of [Create Vite](https://vitejs.dev/).

+This application for a company that provides camper van rental services.

 ## About the project

 The app will help travelers explore the Campers models and find their travel home that meets all the requirements and fulfills all their travel dreams.

-The project consists of three pages: the Home page, the Catalog and the page with ads selected as favorites.
+TThe application consists of 3 pages: the Home page, the Catalog and the page with ads selected as favorites.

 ## Home page